 If you’ve been following my recipes for a while, you know one of my boys has Celiac Disease, which is why I make so many cookies and other desserts sans gluten.
 I mean, how could I serve a super tasty, chocolaty dessert to everyone except him?
 I simply couldn’t.

-Baking without regular all-purpose has certainly tested my baking skills over the years — and, it’s taught me a lot.
+Baking without regular all-purpose flour has certainly tested my baking skills over the years — and, it’s taught me a lot.
 It’s often very difficult to perfect gluten-free baking, and baking is a science, which means it’s not very forgiving.

 Sometimes I bake things a few times before determining it fit to serve, and by my definition, “fit to serve” means it has to be really, really delicious.
 And that’s exactly what this Gluten-Free Chocolate Zucchini Cake is!